CSSLint/csslint/README.md

 You can run CSSLint on a file with:

-    csslint path/to/file.css
+    csslint [options] path/to/file.css

+You can see usage:

+    csslint --help

 You can customize which rules are applied with the `--rules` option (default is all rules):

     csslint --rules=adjoining-classes,other-rule file.css

-You can also customize the output format with the `--format` option ("text", "one-line", and "lint-xml" are available):
+You can customize the output format with the `--format` option ("text", "one-line", and "lint-xml" are available):

     csslint --format=lint-xml file.css

+You can check the version of CSSLint with:

+    csslint --version

 ## Contributors